NecipAkgz/fhevm-example-factory/docs/fhe-anti-patterns.md

     // ========================================================================

     /**
-     * @notice ❌ WRONG: Cannot use require with encrypted values
+     * ❌ WRONG: Cannot use require with encrypted values
      * @dev This pattern doesn't even compile - encrypted bools can't be used in require */
     // function wrongRequire() external {